 “It's about learning user preferences and then making changes or suggestions to improve the experience for the end user and the efficiency of the workplace.
 Craig points to Amsterdam’s Edge Olympic building, sometimes referred to as ‘the smartest building in the world’, as an example of where the future may be headed.

-Opened last year, Edge Olympic is described as ‘’one big open ecosystem’’, where users can easily interconnect with the building and each other.
+Opened last year, Edge Olympic is described as ‘’one big open ecosystem’’,

 A single cloud platform makes a user’s smartphone both the key and remote control for the building.
 Designed to maximise user comfort, productivity and creativity, it allows people to access and book spaces, locate colleagues, control variables such as light levels and air conditioning, and provides a wide range of data including on noise levels and air quality.